Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: I'm married, so I don't have to worry about that.

-A: What time does it vote?
+A: What time is it folks?

 Q: Oh, it's time.